WebOfTrustInfo/rwot5-boston/topics-and-advance-readings/btcr-dids-ddos.md

     - This is the transaction output (P2PKH) Bitcoin address
     - Note: This differs from the owner key encoding.
 This has the property that the control public key is not yet revealed -- just the hash.
 - (Optional) A reference to a continuation DDO in the OP_RETURN field.
 This could be a link to an IPFS address of a DDO with additional keys

+The [BTCR Hackathon readme](https://github.com/WebOfTrustInfo/btcr-hackathon/blob/master/README.md) has more context on BTCR DIDs beyond these basics.

 (Note: the terminology around owner, control, and keys in general for DIDs is still being discussed.
 Explained later.)